 Both Saatva and Tempur-Pedic make toppers that are so plush they rival some of the more affordable mid-range options in our best mattress guide.
-This is especially true of the Tempur-Pedic Tempur Topper Supreme, a three-inch slab of pure Tempur material that’s facing off here against the popular Saatva Mattress Topper.
+This is especially true of the Tempur-Pedic Tempur-Adapt, a three-inch slab of pure Tempur material that’s facing off here against the popular Saatva Mattress Topper.

 In addition to adding either cooling, comfort, softness or firmness (depends on the material and thickness), these accessories are useful for extending the life of your bed as.
 Why?
 Because, in addition to a good quality mattress protector, they keep your mattress safe from spills, allergens and wear and tear.

 Each brand makes two of the most well-rated options for all sleepers, so read on now to see who will emerge victorious in the battle of Saatva vs Tempur-Pedic mattress toppers.

 Saatva vs Tempur-Pedic mattress toppers: Overview